|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Bagley went to Fiji in company with USS Chicago, Salt Lake City, HMAS Australia, HMAS Canberra, HMAS Hobart, eight other destroyers, and 12 transports.
 Joined by other convoy elements on the 26th, including three more cargo ships, Bagley guarded the transports as they conducted rehearsal landings at Koro Island.

-The task force then proceeded to the Solomon Islands, arriving in the transport area off Lunga Point on Guadalcanal, on August 7, 1942.
-Assigned to "Southern Force", one of three picket patrols, Bagley and Patterson accompanied HMAS Australia, HMAS Canberra, and Chicago in protecting the transports south of Tulagi.
+Then proceeded to the Solomon Islands.
+On on August 7, 1942 arrived in the transport area off Lunga Point on Guadalcanal.
+Assigned to "Southern Force" as one of three picket patrols, Bagley and Patterson accompanied HMAS Australia (D84), HMAS Canberra (D33), and USS Chicago to protect the transports south of Tulagi.

-HMAS Australia, with Rear Admiral Victor Alexander Charles Crutchley, RN, on board, left formation for a command conference at Lunga Roads at 2130.
-Just over two hours later, with visibility low owing to overcast sky and rain showers, unidentified ships loomed into view about 3,000 yards (3,000 m) distant on the port bow.
-These were seven Japanese cruisers and a destroyer under Rear Admiral Gunichi Mikawa sent from Rabaul to attack the American transports.
-At that moment, 0144 according to Bagley's log, float planes from the Japanese cruisers dropped flares that lit up the American warships.
+On August 8, 1942 HMAS Australia (D84) with Rear Admiral Victor Alexander Charles Crutchley, RN, on board left formation for a command conference at at 9:30pm in Lunga Roads. just over two hours later, with visibility due to overcast sky and rain showers, unidentified ships loomed into view roughly 3,000 yards off the port bow that was the Japanese force of seven cruisers and a destroyer from Rabaul sent to attack the American transports.

-Bagley turned sharply to the left to bring the starboard torpedo tubes to bear on the Japanese warships looming out of the darkness but, either due to the torpedoes not being armed in time or because the ship turned to quickly for the torpedo tubes to be aimed properly, she continued her turn and fired four torpedoes to the northwest from number two port mount.
-Although the torpedo men claimed hits a few minutes later, no Japanese ships were damaged by torpedoes in that area.
-It is possible, but unconfirmed, that one or two of Bagley's torpedoes may have hit Canberra on her starboard side.
+On August 9, 1942 at 1:44am at the start of the Battle of Savo Island, float planes from the Japanese cruisers dropped flares that illuminated the U. S. warships and immediately Bagley turned sharply to the port to bring her starboard torpedo tubes to bear on the enemy warships looming out of the darkness but, either due to the torpedoes not being armed or because the destroyer turned to quickly to be aimed properly, she continued her turn then fired four torpedoes to the northwest from her number two port mount.
+Although the torpedo men claimed hits a few minutes later, no Japanese ships were damaged by torpedoes in the area.
+It is possible, but unconfirmed, that one or two of Bagley's torpedoes may have accidentally hit the sharboard side of HMAS Canberra (D33).

-Bagley then turned left again and her gunners scanned the passage between Guadalcanal and Savo Island; but, as the Japanese cruiser force had already passed by to the north, they saw no enemy ships.
+Bagley then turned left again and her gunners scanned the sea between Guadalcanal and Savo Island but saw no targets as the Japanese cruisers had already passed to the north.
 She then steamed to the northwest, toward the designated destroyer rendezvous point, and at about 0300 came across the heavily damaged and burning USS Astoria.
 That warship, along with USS Quincy and USS Vincennes, had been mortally wounded in the short, but violent, Battle of Savo Island before the Japanese force retired to Rabaul.

 Bagley came alongside USS Astoria and rescued about 400 survivors--including 185 wounded--from the stricken warship, out of the water or from nearby rafts.
 With daylight, Bagley delivered a salvage party of 325 men to Astoria to fight fires, plug holes and raise steam.
 The effort ultimately failed, and the cruiser sank that afternoon.
 Meanwhile, Bagley's medical officer and pharmacist's mates treated shell-fragment lacerations and second-degree burns before the wounded were transferred to President Jackson that afternoon.
 Bagley then withdrew to Nouméa with TF 62, mooring there on 13 August.